5 mins read

 What Is Ovulation?

-Ovulation is the process where the hormone changes occurring in the body during the menstrual cycle causes the release of an egg from the ovary where.
+Ovulation is the process where the hormone changes occurring in the body during the menstrual cycle causes the release of an egg from the ovary.
 The egg then has the potential to be fertilised and could lead to pregnancy.
 Ovulation usually happens 10 and 16 days before your next period.

 The stages of the menstrual cycle are: